I just received my survivor jersey. I don't believe I have ever thought of those two words together in a sentence before. Survivor. Jersey.

 Jersey.
 Shortly after I completed radiation treatment I began cycling at an indoor cycle club.
 The cardio would strengthen my heart and I hoped it would get my blood pressure back where I like it, normal.
 I liked the classes and the club environment and within months my blood pressure was down.
 I felt like I was getting myself back in order.
 I lost some weight and just felt better.

 About a year ago, my son Adam committed to riding 100 miles in the Pelotonia with his Uncle Ben and Aunt Lynn and about 8000 other riders to raise money for cancer research.
 Wow, it sounded like a huge challenge.
 I ride 15 miles in spin class.

 Not all cancer patients have a journey like mine.
 Many endure months and even years of treatment, some successful, some not so.
 Ben and Lynn were riding, in part, because Ben is a cancer survivor too.
 His journey was brutal.
 He shares openly about how it changed him and how he has found his purpose.
 And there was Jessica.

-Doug and I were at the finish line to celebrate the accomplishment with the team.
+Doug and I were at the finish line in Gambier, Ohio to celebrate the accomplishment with the team.
 As we all shared food and drink they talked about all of the supporters along the route from Columbus to Gambier.
 About the inspirational, and sometimes humorous signs.
 About the comradery.
-Within weeks we had new bikes and were riding the trails.
+But when I realized who's names Adam had written on the back of his legs I was committed.
+Within weeks Doug and I had new bikes and were riding the trails around Mongomery County.